WDI-SEA/interview-questions/readme.md

 Gems are much like libraries in Javascript or Node Modules - others’ scripted code you can include in your Ruby file to improve functionality.

 What is the difference between a symbol and a string?
-Symbols refer to the same value, strings are all different. // The main difference is that multiple symbols representing a single value are identical whereas this is not true with strings.
+Symbols refer to the same value, strings are all different. // The main difference is that multiple symbols representing a single value are identical whereas this is not true with strings. // reference the value but aren’t the value itself

 What is the difference between a class method and an instance method?
-Class methods can be called with the class name where instances are one particular case of a class. // Instance methods use an instance of a class, whereas a class method can be used with just the class name.
+Class methods can be called with the class name where instances are one particular case of a class. // Instance methods use an instance of a class, whereas a class method can be used with just the class name. // class method exists for all instances/ instances are for that one alone.

 What is the difference between local variables, instance variables, and class variables?
 Local variables reference an object.
 Instance is a little similar to this in that it refers to a particular value for each different instance.
 Class variables are instances. // It's a matter of scope.
 A local variable is only visible/usable in the method in which it is defined (i.e., it goes away when the method returns).
+Not associated with classes, only with their own scope of what function they’re in.
 An instance variable, on the other hand, is visible anywhere else in the instance of the class in which it has been defined This is different from a class variable, which is shared between all instances of a class.